gdgtoledo/katangapp-android/CONTRIBUTING.md

 ### Attributes in a class
 Use alphabetical order to define the attributes in a class.

+### Attributes in a XML element
+Use alphabetical order to define the attributes in a XML element.

 ### Imports
 Order imports by this criterium: